Limited scleroderma has no known cure. Treatment focuses on relieving signs and symptoms and preventing complications.

 - Topical antibiotics.
-If skin ulcers become infected, you may need to apply topical antibiotics and bandage the area.
-If topical treatment doesn't work, you may need oral or intravenous antibiotics.
+If skin ulcers become infected, you might need to apply topical antibiotics and bandage the area.
+If topical treatment doesn't work, you might need oral or intravenous antibiotics.

 - Antacid drugs.
-If limited scleroderma is giving you heartburn, your doctor may suggest drugs that reduce the production of stomach acid.
+For heartburn, your doctor might suggest drugs that reduce the production of stomach acid.

 - Blood pressure lowering drugs.
-Medications that open small blood vessels and increase circulation may help relieve Raynaud's symptoms and reduce increased pressure in the arteries between the heart and lungs.
+Medications that open small blood vessels and increase circulation might help relieve Raynaud's symptoms and reduce increased pressure in the arteries between the heart, lungs and kidney.

 - Drugs to suppress the immune system.
 These types of medications have shown promise in preventing a condition in which excess collagen collects in the tissue between the lungs' air sacs.

 Stiff, painful joints and skin are common problems in limited scleroderma.
-Learning the right way to stretch and exercise through physical or occupational therapy can help you maintain your flexibility and strength.
+Physical or occupational therapy can teach exercises to help you maintain your flexibility and strength.

 - Physical therapy.
 Stretching exercises are important to help prevent loss of mobility in your finger joints.
-A physical therapist can also show you facial exercises that may help keep your face and mouth flexible as well.
+A physical therapist can also show you facial exercises that can help keep your face and mouth flexible.

 - Occupational therapy.
-If limited scleroderma is making it difficult for you to perform daily tasks, an occupational therapist can help you learn new ways of doing things.
+If needed, an occupational therapist can help you learn new ways of performing daily tasks.
 For example, special toothbrushes and flossing devices can make it easier for you to care for your teeth.